laravel-mix/laravel-mix/docs/mixjs.md

 ### Vue Components

-Laravel Elixir is mildly opinionated, and ships with compilation support for `.vue` component files.
+Laravel Mix is mildly opinionated, and ships with compilation support for `.vue` component files.
 Don't worry: if you don't use Vue, you can ignore this entire section.

 Single file components are one of Vue's neatest features.
 One file to declare the template, script, and styling for a component?
 Yes, please!
 Let's try it out.